uqlibrary/technology-training/R/ggplot2_intermediate.md

 ## Disclaimer

 We will assume you are an R intermediate user and that you have used ggplot2 before.
-This is not a stats course.

 ## Attendees

-* Full name / email / twitter
+* Full name / email
-* Paula Andrea Martinez / p.martinez at uq.edu.au / orchid00
+* Paula Andrea Martinez / p.martinez at uq.edu.au
 *

 Introduce yourself to one other person in the session.
-We will work in pairs.
+We will try to work in pairs.

 ## Material